Published March 21, 2026 · Updated July 31, 2026

 If you have fewer than 30 conversations, the built-in search is probably enough.

-If you have 50+ conversations and use ChatGPT daily, GPT Master’s free tier gives you 25 folders, 15 starred conversations, and search — enough to bring order to a chaotic sidebar without spending anything.
+If you have 50+ conversations and use ChatGPT daily, the problem has usually shifted from finding threads to telling them apart.
+GPT Master gives you folders, starred conversations, and previewed search results, enough to bring order to a chaotic sidebar without spending anything.

-If you have 50+ ChatGPT conversations and use it daily, Install GPT Master free — 25 folders, starred conversations, and search.
-No account required, set up in under a minute.
+If you have 50+ ChatGPT conversations and use it daily, Install GPT Master free: folders, starred conversations, and previewed search results.
+Set up in under a minute.

 Frequently Asked Questions

 Can I recover a deleted ChatGPT conversation?
 No. Once you delete a conversation in ChatGPT, it cannot be recovered.
-Save important threads before deleting — star them in ChatGPT or copy key content elsewhere.
-An organizer extension like GPT Master also lets you export conversations before deletion.
+Save important threads before deleting: star them, or copy the key content somewhere else.

 Does GPT Master work on Safari or Firefox?
 GPT Master is currently available for Chrome only (and Chromium-based browsers like Edge and Arc).
 Safari and Firefox are not supported.